 This is the reason why thousands of cancer patients travel to India to seek radiotherapy, chemotherapy and surgical options for the treatment of their cancer.
 The best hospitals for cancer treatment in India have the latest machinery and technology used to conduct radiation therapy, both internal and external.

 How does radiation therapy help treat cancer?

 Radiotherapy derives its name from radiation, which is the backbone of this form of treatment.
 Radiation, mostly X-ray, is used to kill cancer cells.
-This treatment has been in use for investigational and treatment purposes since many years.
+This treatment has been in use for investigational and treatment purposes for many years.

 Radiotherapy works by damaging the DNA of the cancer cells, which ultimately kills them or stops them from multiplying any further.
-One of the biggest radiotherapy side effect is that the radiation damages the DNA of some of the normal cells as well, but a majority of them are able to repair themselves automatically over a period of time.
+One of the biggest radiotherapy side effects is that the radiation damages the DNA of some of the normal cells as well, but a majority of them are able to repair themselves automatically over a period of time.

 There are two different types of radiation therapy that work differently to kill cancer cells:

 - External radiation therapy: This type of radiotherapy makes use of X-rays derived from a linear accelerator, protons or electrons to damage the DNA of the cancer cells.
 Multiple external radiotherapy sessions are required to see effective results.